Information Loss in Generalized Symmetry Breaking: Examples

 \section{Examples}

-In this section, we present a selection of representative examples that illustrate the ideas discussed above and show the relevance of our construction to study broken patterns of generalized symmetries.
-The entropic order parameter $ S_{\cA}(\rho | \tilde{\rho})$ in Eq. \eqref{relative2}, quantifies the entropic distance between a state $\rho$ and its projection to the subalgebra $\cT$ associated to the (condensable) Frobenius algebra $\mathbb{A}$ defining a symmetry sector of the theory.
+In this section, we present a selection of representative examples that illustrate the ideas discussed above and show the relevance of our construction to {study patterns of symmetry reduction in systems with generalized symmetries}.
+The entropic order parameter $ S_{\cA}(\rho | \alpha \circ \varepsilon_{\mathbb{A}}(\rho))$ in Eq. \eqref{relative2} quantifies the entropic distance between a state $\rho$ and its projection to the subalgebra $\cT$ associated with the (condensable) Frobenius algebra $\mathbb{A}$ defining a symmetry reduced sector of the theory.